Jacking gear: Motor and drivetrain

 The jacking gear motor is generally designed to rotate the shaft at approximately 1/10 rpm.
-Most jacking gear motors are rated at 5hp.
+Most jacking gear motors are rated at 5 hp.
 The jacking gear motor assembly applies power and torque to the reduction gear by a flexible coupling or clutch that can freely engage and disengage to the high-pressure pinion (driving gear).
 Engaging is accomplished by means of a simple lever.
 Some newer propulsion arrangements utilize an automatic control system located in the engine room.
 Jacking gears often feature a lock to prevent the shaft from turning during current or tide changes or when being towed.

 But some industrial gas turbines (GE Frame 5 and Frame 6 types) use a jacking system in which two hydraulic cylinders rotates the shaft about 1/4 turn in one or two seconds every 30 seconds.

-GE Frame 9B gas turbines, in which accessories were designed in beginning of 1970's by Alsthom Belfort engineering, use a high pressure hydraulic motor which connects to the main shaft through an automatic SSS Clutch.
+GE Frame 9B gas turbines, in which accessories were designed in beginning of 1970's by Alstom Belfort engineering, use a high pressure hydraulic motor which connects to the main shaft through an automatic SSS Clutch.
 Turning speed was chosen about 6 RPM, because the resisting torque is the smallest at this speed, then requiring a very low power.